-The exam has two parts: a written part and a lab part, which are administered on separate days.
+The exam has two parts: a written part and a laboratory part, which are administered on separate days.
 The written part of the MPH exam takes two and a half hours, with three applied questions covering materials from the course sequence BSTA 511, 512, and 513.
 The lab part takes three hours and covers materials from BSTA 516 and 519, with two data analysis questions and one question to assess the appropriateness of the statistical methods used in a published journal article.

-The written part of the comprehensive exam is closed book/notes/computer, and use of calculators is permitted.
-The lab part is open book/notes and will require students to conduct data analyses using a statistical package.
+The exam is closed-book.
+Scratch paper and all necessary formulas and tables will be supplied.
+Use of calculators is permitted.
+The lab part will require students to conduct data analyses using a statistical package.
 The format of the exam may be modified as necessitated by the circumstances.
-Students are allowed to take each part of the comprehensive exam only after they have completed the relevant course work.
-Each year, students have two opportunities to take the examination, which will be scheduled on the Wednesday and Thursday of the second week of May, and the last full week of August.
+Students are allowed to take each part of comprehensive exam only after they have completed the relevant course work.
+Each year, students have two opportunities to take the examination, which will be scheduled on the Wednesday and Thursday of the second week of May, and the last week of August.